 The toe box is wider allowing the runner to spread their toes and naturally absorb some shock, be it during a run or just while walking around the weight room before you begin lifting.
 This can lead to a better and safer fit overall because the foot is securely in place but the upper will remain flexible as well.

 The base of the Mizuno Wave Prophecy 2 creates a stable foundation for a quality shoe.
 The outsole and midsole combine to make a cushioned platform.
 Being designed for neutral cushion runners, these offer less structure than actual stability shoes but still help runners that do not over pronate

 find balance as they move down the road.
 For those who experience their foot rolling outward as they run, these should help keep them stable and secure while out for their daily job.
 The Wave Prophecy 2 creates a nice balance between lightweight minimal shoes and maximum stability shoes, providing the best of both worlds to runners that need something in between the extremes.

-shoes being all the rage in the running world today, it may seem surprising that companies are making shoes with a significant heel-toe drop.
+With zero drops shoes being all the rage in the running world today, it may seem surprising that companies are making shoes with a significant heel-toe drop.
 The Mizuno Wave Prophecy 2 comes in with a 14mm drop, putting these on the higher on the drop range.
 For runners with a significant heel strike, this allows for more padding to make contact first and absorb the impact.
 As the foot rolls forward, it creates a safe and natural gait to help you run faster and smoother.